SubconsciousCompute/SysCall-IDS/README.md

 ## 📝 License

-This project is licensed under [the GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).